lucasbarrosomk6/disco/bible/my_manual.md

 3. Ensure all API endpoints are properly secured
 4. Verify that sensitive data is encrypted at rest and in transit
 5. Conduct a dependency audit and update any packages with known vulnerabilities
+6. Update relevant job notes in this manual after completing the security audit job

 ## Accessibility Check Job